The QNI & Health Education England Dementia Conference

 The QNI held a Dementia Conference, funded by Health Education England on Monday 12th June 2017 at RCGP, London.

-You can download the delegate guide and slides from the day below.
+You can download the slides from the day below.

 Dr Crystal Oldman welcomed delegates and spoke about her personal experience of dementia within the family.
 She introduced the day’s speakers and spoke about the challenges and potential solutions that are becoming available to improve dementia care within the community setting.